 - Burial cost

 - Funeral service

 - Cost of the plot

 The cost of the funeral is often the largest single cost.
-However, there are other final expenses to consider such as medical bills, credit card bills, legal cost, and living expenses to name a few.
+However, there are other final expenses to consider, such as medical bills, credit card bills, legal costs, and living expenses, to name a few.

 You should add up all these costs to determine how much burial insurance you need.

 STEP 3 – GET A FREE QUOTE TO COMPARE RATES FROM DIFFERENT COMPANIES

 How to apply for burial insurance?
 Step #3

 Once you have decided on the type of policy and the amount of insurance you need, the next step in the life insurance process is to see what it will cost.